arendvw/clipper/README.md

 Clipper for Grasshopper
 =========

+Update June 2021: The last release is from 20th of April 2020.
+This plugin is stable, and still being maintained.

 Clipper is a 2D polygon Clipper offering polygon boolean operations (clipping): Intersection, Join, Difference, XOR.
 Offsets for polygons and Minkowski Sum and Differences.

 *The good stuff:*